-- P. Title IX Coordinator RSC has designated aura D'Agostino, Interim Title IX Coordinator, as its full time Title IX Coordinator.
-Ms. D'Agostino can be contacted at: titleix@sage.edu, or (518) 244-6 57.
+- P. Title IX Coordinator RSC has designated Amanda M. Bastiani, Title IX Coordinator/EEO Specialist, as its full time Title IX Coordinator.
+Ms. Bastiani can be contacted at: titleix@sage.edu, or (518) 244-4809.
 The Title IX coordinator's responsibilities include coordinating RSC's compliance with Title IX, and other applicable nondiscrimination laws and regulations.
 This includes coordinating RSC's grievance procedures for resolving Title IX complaints.
-The Title IX Coordinator, and his designees (if any), receive annual training on: (1) issues related to sexual assault, relationship violence, and stalking, (2) how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability, (3) how to conduct investigations of sexual violence, (4) the effects of trauma, (5) impartiality, (6) the rights of the respondent, including the right to a presumption that the respondent is "not responsible" until a finding of responsibility is made, and (7) RSC's policies and procedures, and other issues. - Q. Title IX Sexual Harassment conduct that meets the definition of "sexual harassment" under the Title IX Grievance Policy Titlerievandeolicy], which includes any conduct on the basis of sex that satisfies one or more of the following: - An employee conditioning educational benefits on participation in unwelcome sexual conduct (i.e., quid pro quo); - Unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the educational RSC's education program or activity; - Sexual assault (as defined in the Clery Act), which includes any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent;
+The Title IX Coordinator, and her designees (if any), receive annual training on: (1) issues related to sexual assault, relationship violence, and stalking, (2) how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability, (3) how to conduct investigations of sexual violence, - (4) the effects of trauma, (5) impartiality, (6) the rights of the respondent, including the right to a presumption that the respondent is "not responsible" until a finding of responsibility is made, and (7) RSC's policies and procedures, and other issues.